How to Make a Cappuccino: The Difficult Relationship Between Espresso and Milk

 Flat White vs Cappuccino: All for the Love of Latte Art?

 Cappuccino and flat white are close relatives.
 Some would even say that the flat white takes the cappuccino back to its origins.
 That’s because the Australian invention relies exclusively on the best coffee and flowing, fine milk foam.
-We could call flat white a wet cappuccino.
+In fact, we could call the flat white a wet cappuccino.

 The key difference, however, is in the coffee beans.
-A flat white also relies on espresso, but in lighter shades, often featuring distinctly floral and fruity notes.
+A flat white also relies on espresso beans, but with a lighter roast profile, often featuring distinctly floral and fruity notes.

 This has to do with Australia’s tea-drinking tradition.
 Robust espresso with dominant notes of cocoa and chocolate is simply not as popular Down Under.